Azure-Samples/azure-python-labs/4-postgres/README.md

-# Explore Azure Database for PostgreSQL with Python
+# Explore Azure Database for PostgreSQL-Flexible Server(Preview) with Python

+In this lab, we will explore one of the latest deployment offering of **Azure Database for PostgreSQL**-**Flexible Server** which is currently in public preview.
+Flexible server is architected to meet the requirements of modern applications.
+With Flexible server you get improved network latency, simplified provisioning experience, inbuilt connection pooler, burstable compute, and above all the ability to start/stop the service when needed to reduce the cost.

-In this lab, you will learn how to import data into an Azure Database for PostgreSQL instance using a python script and the `psycopg2` module.
-Once the data is loaded, you will be exploring a dataset meant to simulate an "IoT", or Internet of Things, use case.
+In this module you will learn how to import data into an Azure Database for PostgreSQL-Flexible Server instance using a python script and the `psycopg2` module.
+Once the data is loaded, you will be exploring a dataset meant to simulate an "IoT", or Internet of Things use case.
 This dataset contains simulated weather data from weather sensors in cities across the world.

-To store this dataset, we have tables containing geospatial information stored using Postgres's [PostGIS data type](https://postgis.net/) as well as JSON content stored in Postgres's [jsonb datatype](https://www.postgresql.org/docs/11/functions-json.html).
+To store this dataset, we have tables containing geospatial information stored using Postgres's [PostGIS data type](https://postgis.net/) as well as JSON content stored in Postgres's [jsonb datatype](https://www.postgresql.org/docs/9.4/datatype-json.html).
 We are accessing the data using functions built into a python script provided as part of this lab.
 The script relies on `psycopg2` to connect to Postgres and load or fetch data.

 ## Prerequisites
 - Azure Subscription (e.g. [Free](https://aka.ms/azure-free-account) or [Student](https://aka.ms/azure-student-account))
-- An Azure Database for PostgreSQL (Create via [Portal](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal) or [Azure CLI](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-azure-cli))
+- An Azure Database for PostgreSQL-Flexible Server(preview) (Create via [Portal](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal) or [Azure CLI](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-cli))
 - [Python](https://www.python.org/downloads/) 3.4+
 - Latest [pip](https://pip.pypa.io/en/stable/installing/) package installer

 ## Install the Python libraries for PostgreSQL
 The [psycopg2](https://pypi.python.org/pypi/psycopg2/) module enables connecting to and querying a PostgreSQL database, and is available as a Linux, macOS, or Windows [wheel](https://pythonwheels.com/) package.
 Install the binary version of the module, including all the dependencies.
 For more information about `psycopg2` installation and requirements, see [Installation](http://initd.org/psycopg/docs/install.html).